selimanac/defold-b3/README.md

 ## b3.Tick:new()

 Create and get a new Tick instance.
-You must set the `tick.agent` and `tick.worldBlackboard`variables.
+You must set the `tick.agent` and `tick.blackboard`variables.

 **RETURNS**